-In our recent article, we warned employers of the circumstances in which you could take the rap for the sexual misconduct of employees.
+In our recent article, we warned employers of the circumstances in which you could take the rap for the sexual harassment or misconduct of employees.

 Another recent case highlights the need for employers to tread very carefully when dealing with allegations of sexual harassment in the workplace.